 Handle DUI Charges Before a Conviction

 You can take steps to resolve DUI charges in California before you are convicted.
 This could keep DUI convictions off of your record.
 You can reach out to a DUI lawyer for help.
-Your lawyer may focus on:
+Your lawyer may be able to get your charges reduced or even have them dismissed outright.

 A lawyer could even take steps to defend you in the courtroom in California.
 Your lawyer may work on your defense by working to show that you were not driving under the influence.
 A lawyer may also take steps to demonstrate that you were stopped without reasonable cause.
 These defenses may help you handle DUI charges in court.